REGNet: REgion-based Grasp Network for End-to-end Grasp Detection in Point Clouds: Proposed Approach

 \subsection{Grasp Region Network for Grasp Proposal Generation}

-Since the positive points are highly informative for predicting their associated grasps, the \emph{Grasp Region Network} (GRN) uses these points segmented by the SN as regression points to effectively regress grasp proposals.
+The \emph{positive point} in $P_{pos}$ has a high probability of generating suitable grasps, which holds valuable information for predicting associated grasp.
+Instead of single-point features, \emph{Grasp Region Network} (GRN) uses \emph{grasp region features} to regress grasp proposals at positive points.
+Compared to a single point, the \emph{grasp region} contains surrounding points and provides a larger receptive field, which effectively helps aggregate local features.
+Furthermore, since anchor-based methods can achieve more accurate localization\cite{detection1}, we introduce the grasp anchor mechanism that predefines grasp anchors with assigned orientations to predict proposals.

-Since an object has various grasps, it's not necessary to use all points in $P_{pos}$ as regression points.
+Since most proposals centered on neighboring points are similar, it is unnecessary to use all points in $P_{pos}$ to regress.
 In $P_{pos}$, we only keep a subset containing $k_1$ points using the farthest point sampling method (FPS)\cite{c4}.
-FPS ensures that our network can cover as many points as possible with different location structures.
-Then we get the grasp regions of $k_1$ points, which are spheres centered on these points.
-Considering that grasp orientation is mostly closely relevant to the grasp center and is only feasible in a small range, we introduce the grasp anchor mechanism that predefines grasp anchors with assigned orientations.
-GRN obtains the features of the $k_1$ grasp regions and regresses one proposal on each of them, totally $k_1$ proposals, based on the grasp anchor mechanism.
+FPS ensures that our network can cover as many points with different locations and structures as possible.
+Then we obtain $k_1$ grasp regions, spheres centered on the points in $P_{pos}$.
+GRN obtains $k_1$ grasp region features and regresses the proposal on each of them, totally $k_1$ proposals, based on the grasp anchor mechanism.

-\textbf{Grasp region. } In the research of 2D object detection, ``Region" is often considered to be a rectangular region\cite{c3}.
-Nevertheless, in this paper, \emph{Grasp Region} is a sphere centered on a positive point ${p}_a \in P_{pos}$, which is shown in Fig. 3(A).
-Noticeably, $P_{pos}$ keeps $k_1$ selected points in it.
+\textbf{Grasp region. } In the research of 2D object detection, ``Region" is often considered to be a rectangle\cite{c3}.
+Nevertheless, in this paper, \emph{Grasp Region} is a sphere centered on a \emph{positive point} ${p}_a \in P_{pos}$, which is illustrated in Fig. 3(A).

-Given $N$ points as input, ball query\cite{c4} finds all points that are within a radius $\phi$ to the positive point $p_a$, which guarantees that the obtained points have a fixed region scale.
-To ensure the fixed-dimensional input, we randomly sample and keep $G$ points in the grasp region.
-Based on PointNet++, we obtain the features of these points, which are called \emph{grasp region features} in the following.
-As illustrated in Fig. 3(A), taking $k_1$ grasp region features as input, the symmetric max-pooling operation outputs new features that are invariant to the input order\cite{c5}.
-Then through applying multi-layer perception (MLP) on the max-pooling features, we regress $k_1$ grasp proposals using the grasp anchor mechanism.
+We use ball query\cite{c4} to find all points within a radius $\phi$ to a positive point $p_a$, which guarantees the grasp region has a fixed region scale.
+To ensure a fixed-dimensional input, we randomly sample and keep $N_g$ points in each grasp region.
+In Fig. 3(A), we select extracted features of the $N_g$ points for each grasp region, which are called \emph{grasp region features} below.
+Then max-pooling features are obtained from grasp region features through max-pooling operation.
+Noticeably, since $P_{pos}$ has $k_1$ points, there are $k_1$ grasp regions.
+By applying MLP on the $k_1$ max-pooling features, we obtain $k_1$ proposals based on the grasp anchor mechanism.